beecodeguy/next-templates/README.md

 ## NODE VERSION USED ==> (v16.14.0)

-If you have difficulty in instaling the packages then it is recommended for you to use the Version mentioned above. (v16.14.0)
+If you have difficulty in installing the packages then it is recommended for you to use the Version mentioned above. (v16.14.0)

 ## Project CI/CD Info: